FortressAI/safeAI/README.md

 - **Dynamic Agent Creation**: Support for both Groovy and LLM-based agents
 - **Transparent Reasoning**: Complete chain-of-thought logging and verification
 - **Production Ready**: Includes all necessary security and compliance features
+- **Web-based Management Console**: Modern UI for interacting with Knowledge Graphs and agents

 ## Security Framework